The late Han era was a time when natural disasters and human cruelty always walked hand in hand.

 [Lightscreen]

-["Having discussed Cao Cao's true historical image, let us now address today's topic: when did the Cao clan lose the world?
+[Now that we have covered what Cao Cao actually looked like in the historical record, let us get to today's main topic: when did the Cao clan lose the world?

-If Sun Wu failed to unify the realm because the ruler was weak and the ministers strong, then Cao Wei's problem was the struggle between two tigers.
+If Sun Wu failed to unify the land because the host was too weak and the guests grew too strong then Cao Wei's problem was two tigers tearing each other to pieces inside the same house.

 [Lightscreen]

-One was the Runan-Yingchuan scholar gentry faction, represented by strategists such as Guo Jia and the Xun clan.
+First came the Ru Ying scholar faction, led by key strategists like Guo Jia and the influential Xun clan.

 Fun Fact: In Extreme Famines, Families "Exchanged Children" to Survive